saninta0212/project-flask-falcons/README.md

 ## Installation

-Make sure you have python3 and pip installed
+Make sure you have python3 and pip installed!

 Create and activate virtual environment using virtualenv
 ```bash